dynamicguy/mw-docs/docs/integrations/googleanalytics.md

 title: Google Analytics
 ---

-Due to EU law regulations, MajorityWorld does not use any tracking cookies by default.
+Due to EU law regulations, DrikGallery does not use any tracking cookies by default.

 We do, however, support server-side Google Analytics out of the box using [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).